crankeye/vagrant-symfony/README.md

 - ServerAlias: www.local.dev
 - DocumentRoot: /var/www/project/web

-### Private Network
+### A Note About the Private Network
-The vagrant box is configured on a private network at 192.168.56.101 which is accessible from the guest OS.
+This vagrant box is configured on a private network at 192.168.56.101 which is accessible from the guest OS.
 You can connect a GUI MySQL client by using the default port (3306) and a host ip of 192.168.56.101.
 See the [Vagrant documentation](http://docs.vagrantup.com/v2/networking/private_network.html) for additional information.